thacherhussain/build-my-mac/readme.md

 - Restart your computer and hold down `⌘ + r`.
 - Once you see the white  logo and a progress bar you can let go of `⌘ + r`
 - The "macOS Utilities" menu will pop up.
 Select the "Disk Utility" option from the list.
-- From the sidebar labeled "Internal" click on sub hardive icon labled "Macintosh HD"
+- From the sidebar labeled "Internal" click on sub hardrive icon labeled "Macintosh HD"
 - From the row of icons at the top, click "Erase"
 - A popup menu will appear with a field for the "Name" and "Format".
   Just leave the defaults and click the "Erase" button in the bottom right.
 - Once it goes through its speel, click "Done"
 - Close the Disk Utility window to get back to the "macOS Utilities" window.
-- Now choose the option in the list labled "Reinstall macOS" and click "Continue"
+- Now choose the option in the list labeled "Reinstall macOS" and click "Continue"
 - From here it will guide you through the steps to a fresh install.

 #### My "After-Market" Adds